Running the course online

 - Build up community between sessions – as previously mentioned, there are different ways of doing this.
 I’ve personally found WhatsApp the most effective but be led by the apps and social media platforms that your group like to use.

 - Ensure quality discussion by asking people to have their video turned on, join from a quiet room and use earphones if they have them.
 Encourage people to engage with the discussion and not mute themselves, so everyone can be heard.

-- Avoid long pauses.
-In person, I usually give a good 10 minutes to the individual reflection, online I give just 2 or 3.
-Similarly with the discussion questions, I’m inclined to move on more quickly.
+- Avoid long pauses – in person, I usually give a good ten minutes to the individual reflection, online I give just two or three.
+Similarly, with the discussion questions, I’m inclined to move on more quickly.
 I would aim to keep the entire online session under one hour.